petermacp/mlw.public.health.group/README.md

 If you are giving an **oral presentation**

-  - Use the Public Health Group PowerPoint template (add link here for this)
+  - Use the Public Health Group PowerPoint template (Peter to add link here for this)
   - Write out your talk, and practicing it lots (practice with your supervisors/Peter, as well as with your colleagues in the Group: is usually best to arrange formal practice sessions)